 There is commonality between these fraudulent studies: pre-print Magagnoli et al. and Geleris et al., published by the top tier New England Journal of Medicine on May 7.
 Both used data from patients hospitalized at the same time (March 9 to April 11 and March 7 to April 8, respectively)

 Magagnoli is a retrospective analysis.
 Geleris et al. call their work an observational study, but it looks like a retrospective analysis.
 The authors have neither influenced nor observed the treatment, just gathered data after fact.
 Decisions to use or not to use HCQ were made by the treating physicians.
 The study had not been pre-registered (https://clinicaltrials.gov/ct2/manage-recs/how-register), although observational studies are frequently done without pre-registration is not frequently done for observational studies.

 Magagnoli et al. had 7 authors.
 Geleris et al. has 12 authors – for something that looks like an exercise in statistical analysis, the type of work that could easily be done by one.
-Such a large number of authors in a low effort study frequently indicates that the authors know the weakness of their argument, and seek safety in their numbers.
+Mahevas et al. has 30 authors!
+Such large numbers of authors in a low effort study frequently indicates that the authors know the weakness of their argument, and seek safety in their numbers.